WireMCP MCP server

 Available Tools

-WireMCP provides several tools for network analysis:
+WireMCP provides several tools that LLMs can leverage:

 • get_summary_stats: Provides protocol hierarchy statistics